upmaru/memovee-tama/tmdb-movie-browsing/querying.md

       ```

 ## User is asking specifically for a child or family appropriate movies
   - **User Query:** "Can you show me the child friendly movies?"
 OR "I want to watch something with my family" OR "Show me movies for kids" OR "What are the movies for kids?"
+OR "films suitable for a 7 year old girl, something sci fi related"
-    - You will need to use the `search-index_query-and-sort-based-search` and use the boolean query to look for movies that have the `Family` `genres.name` property.
-You can include the `next` parameter in case the search doesn't return any results to fallback to text-based search.
+    - You will need to use the `search-index_query-and-sort-based-search` and use the boolean query to look for movies that have the appropriate `genres.name` property. **MANDATORY: Always include the complete query structure with all required fields.**
       ```json
       {
         "next": "maybe-fallback-to-text-based-search",
+        "path": {
+          "index": "tama-movie-db-movie-details"
+        },
         "body": {
+          "_source": [
+            // Use standard _source fields (see section below) plus:
+            "genres.name"
+          ],
+          "limit": 10,
           "query": {
             "bool": {
               "must": [